lucmaki/MMA-Meta/README.md

 # MMA-Meta
 Data-oriented Storytelling about the Evolution of the MMA Meta.

-+ Training model to predict wins from the past data of contestants.
+And, training a model to predict wins based on the past data of the 2 contestants.

 Click HERE to access it.